idanbachar/cs-sus-web/README.md

 # CS:SUS (Counter-Strike: Suspect Searcher)

-CS:SUS is a comprehensive tool designed for enthusiasts of the game Counter-Strike: Global Offensive.
+CS:SUS is a comprehensive tool designed for enthusiasts of the game Counter-Strike 2.
 This tool provides detailed analytics of a player's performance and metrics to gauge the likelihood of cheating.
 Integrated with Steam's authentication, users can not only fetch data about any player but also track suspect profiles and get notifications about their VAC ban status.

 ## Features:

-1. **Steam Profile Search**: Enter a Steam profile URL to fetch the CS:GO statistics.
+1. **Steam Profile Search**: Enter a Steam profile URL to fetch the CS2 statistics.
 2. **Cheater Probability Score**: Based on various metrics and analytics, get a percentage score indicating the likelihood of a profile being a cheater.
 3. **Steam Login Integration**: Securely log in using your Steam account.
 4. **Tracking List**: Add profiles to your tracking list and keep an eye on them.